isomerpages/moe-dunearnsec/_co-curricular-activities/Performing Arts/Guzheng Ensemble.md

 third_nav_title: Performing Arts
 variant: tiptap
 ---
+<h4><strong>Announcement</strong></h4>
+<p>Guzheng will not be available as a CCA in 2026.
+The school would like
+to thank the members who have contributed in the past and to continue their interest and learning of the instruments in other platform and opportunities.
+This page will be unavailable from 2026 onwards.</p>
 <h4><strong>About Us</strong></h4>
 <p>Guzheng ensemble is a traditional Chinese instrument and has a history
 of more than 30 years in Dunearn Secondary School.
 This traditional Chinse